UCOP COVID-19 Positive Case Reporting

 • Muscle aches (not due to a chronic condition)

-• Loss of sense of smell or taste (not due to a chronic condition)
+• New loss of sense of smell or taste (not due to a chronic condition)

 • Contact your primary care provider if symptoms warrant it.